 - Residuals: 0.15% max

-Because the anodizing process thickens the material, aluminum 6463 has higher tensile strength than other aluminum alloys while still maintaining a high degree of yield strength and flexibility.
+Because the aluminum anodizing process thickens the material, 6463 aluminum has higher tensile strength than other 6000 series aluminum alloys while still maintaining a high degree of yield strength and flexibility.
 This enables it to withstand forces that might otherwise break a more brittle metal or bend thinner aluminum products.
-Further, aluminum alloy 6463 has a greater density than non-anodized aluminum but is still a very lightweight metal, making it easy to work with and install.
+Further, 6463 aluminum has a greater density than non-anodized aluminum but is still a very lightweight metal, making it easy to work with and install.

-Here are the principal mechanical properties of aluminum alloy 6463 that set it apart from other aluminum alloys:
+Here are the principal mechanical properties of 6463 aluminum that set it apart from other 6000 series aluminum alloys:

 - Density: 2.69 g/cm3, or 168 lb/ft3.